THE MAGNETO TELEPHONE SYSTEM

 Outgoing Calls

-On the conclusion of conversation, the subscriber, after replacing the receiver, gives a generator ring as an indication to the exchange that the call has terminated and the ringing. current operates an indicator or relay associated with the exchange cord connecting circuit.
+On the conclusion of conversation, the subscriber, after replacing the receiver, turns the generator, to indicate to the exchange that the call has terminated and the ringing current operates an indicator or relay associated with the exchange cord connecting circuit.
+The operator then drops the connection and finalises the ticket with the call length.

 BACK Home page BT/GPO Telephones Search the Site Glossary of Telecom Terminology Quick Find All Telephone Systems